josefglatz/TYPO3-Distribution/app/web/typo3conf/ext/theme/Documentation/Markdown/PhpStorm/Index.md

 ---

-# Plugins, Tipps and Tricks while developing your website with JetBrains PhpStorm
+# Plugins, Tipps and Tricks while developing your website with JetBrains PhpStorm and other tools

+## PhpStorm

-## Recommended Plugins
+### Recommended Plugins

 * DynamicReturnTypePlugin
 * String Manipulation